Viphan123/student-crud-api/README.md

 ### Deployment

 1. Set up an Azure Web App Service through the Azure Portal.
-2. Create a publish profile for deployment and add it to your GitHub repository as a secret (AZURE_WEBAPP_PUBLISH_PROFILE).
+2. Create a publish profile for deployment.
 3. Push code changes to GitHub: The CI/CD pipeline will automatically deploy the latest code to Azure Web App (refer to .github/workflows/ci-cd.yml).
 ### CI/CD Pipeline
 This project uses GitHub Actions for CI/CD.
 The workflow file (.github/workflows/ci-cd.yml) configures automatic deployment to Azure Web App Service upon each push to the main branch.